Tomyxtrejo/MinimalStore/README.md

-# Plantr: A plants ecommerce platform
+# Plantr: A plant ecommerce platform

 Welcome to Plantr, my project for the ReactJS course in CoderHouse